 Elsewhere, this report describes the measures - short-term working, shift reductions and temporary plant closures - deployed to confront the consequences of a fall-off in demand for passenger vehicles which was greater than 25% year-on-year at the height of the crisis (ACEA, 2009a).
-While these measures may have absorbed some potential job losses, according to STBS data already cited there was a net decline of nearly 8% in automotive sector employment between the first quarter of 2009.
+While these measures may have absorbed some potential job losses, according to STBS data already cited there was a net decline of nearly 8% in automotive sector employment between the first quarter of 2008 and the first quarter of 2009.
 The sector also accounted for the largest single share of job losses by sector in ERM restructuring cases during 2008-2009.